developer-zebra/developer-zebra-site/src/datawedge/3-1/guide/setup/index.md

 ##Profiles

-Profiles and Plug-ins are at the basis for most DataWedge operations.
-A Profile contains information about how DataWedge should behave when providing scanning services for a particular application.
-Plug-ins
+Profiles contain information about how DataWedge should behave when providing scanning services for a particular application.

 Profile information consists of: